shakacode/shakapacker/README.md

 ---
 ### ShakaCode Support

-[ShakaCode](https://www.shakacode.com) offers support for upgrading from webpacker and using Shakapacker.
+[ShakaCode](https://www.shakacode.com) offers support for upgrading from Webpacker and using Shakapacker.
 If interested, contact Justin Gordon, [justin@shakacode.com](mailto:justin@shakacode.com).
 We're also [hiring](https://jobs.lever.co/shakacode/3bdbfdb3-4495-4611-a279-01dddb351abe)!

 Here's a testimonial of how ShakaCode can help, from [Florian Gößler](https://github.com/FGoessler) of [Blinkist](https://www.blinkist.com/), January 2, 2023:
 > Hey Justin 👋